garvitjain94/lords_mobile/README.md

     - Performance : 120 helps takes 10 minutes approx.
     - Note : A player who gets "Send Help" quest should run send_help_quest.py & the other player, who want to help with this task, should run generate_helps.py enemy_invading_turf.py
     - During KvK, don't let enemy attack your resource gathering troops.
 Gather in peace!
     - Script will keep monitoring the screen for "An Enemy Army is invading your Turf".
     - If string is present, it will start making sound.
-Please keep speaker volume audible.
+Please keep speaker volume audible. open_mystery_boxes.py
+    - Use to automatically collect rewards from mystery box, whenever available.